lagupa/react-practice/README.md

 # Harvard CS50: react-practice, Brian Yue's Lectures
-This is a practice for Harvard CS50 and Beyond 2019
+This is a practice for React based on Harvard CS50 and Beyond 2019 lectures